LegendsModding/minecraft-legends-docs/Entities.md

 | String| cap_type| | The cap type that entities shot or spawned by this spawner contribute towards. |
 | Integer| individual_cap| | If the total cap type is not reached, how many entities can any one instance of this spawner spawn individually. |
 | Array| toggled_actions| | List of action names on this entity that are disabled when either the cap type limit or the individual limit are reached. |

-## identifier

-The identifier is used to register the entity with the server.
-The matching identifier in the Entity Behavior JSON in the Resource Pack is what gives the entity its appearance.